elab-development/internet-tehnologije-projekat-kinomania-website_2017_0072/README.md

     - `spring.datasource.url`
     - `spring.datasource.username`
     - `spring.datasource.password`<br />
    Update these properties with the credentials of your production database in `application.properties`, and with your testing database in `application-test.properties`.
+Additionaly do the same in pom.xml file of backend folder under build->plugins->plugin->configuration so flyway could now where to migrate the database.

 2. Position yourself in the `kinweb-backend` folder with the command prompt, and type `mvn flyway:migrate` to initialize the structure of your production database.